sanjeewna/sessions/README.md

 ### Frontend Web Development

+- Module 1: Server Side Rendering
-- Module 1: Introduction to Frontend Development
+- Module 2: Introduction to Frontend Development
   - Single Page Applications (SPAs)
   - Introduction to Ajax
   - DOM vs. Virtual DOM
-- Module 2: Server Side Rendering
 - Module 3: Building with React.js
-- Module 4: Advanced Topics and Integration
+- Module 4 **(If we have time**): Advanced Topics and Integration
   - Authentication and User Administration
-  - CRUD Operations
+- Module 5
   - Where to Go Next in Frontend Development

 ### Project Related